alf45tar/PedalinoMini/README.md

 ![Schematic2](./images/Schematic_PedalinoMini_Sheet-2.svg "Schematic2")
 ![Schematic2](./images/Schematic_PedalinoMini_Sheet-3.svg "Schematic3")

+### Warnings

-Do not forget the add the pull-up resistors on PIN_A1 to PIN_A6 otherwise pins will be floating.
+- Do not forget the add the pullup resistors on PIN_A1 to PIN_A6 otherwise pins will be floating.
 A floating pin can trigger unexpected MIDI events.
 As alternative you can disable the not used pedals via web interface.
+- GPIO12 must be LOW during boot.
+MTDI (GPIO12) is used as a bootstrapping pin to select output voltage of an internal regulator which powers the flash chip (VDD_SDIO).
+This pin has an internal pulldown so if left unconnected it will read low at reset (selecting default 3.3V operation).
+Connect to the corresponding controller port only pedals that can guarantee a LOW value on boot.
+For more details check the official documentation [here](https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/peripherals/sd_pullup_requirements.html#mtdi-strapping-pin).

 To create your own ladder you can start simulating the below ones: